 No Retirement Withdrawal Strategy is Perfect, Particularly the 4% One

 Saving for retirement is critical and investing those assets efficiently is important.
-However, that is not the end of worries for retirement savings.
+However, that is not the end of worries for retirement cash flow and security.

 When you retire, you have a new problem to be concerned with: how much can you withdraw each year without running out of money.

-Keep reading to learn why you might want to avoid the 4 percent rule and get ideas for better guidelines to follow.
+Keep reading to learn why you might want to avoid the 4% rule and get ideas for better guidelines to follow.

 Why You Should Avoid the 4% Retirement Withdrawal Strategy

-The following is explained by Henry K. “Bud” Hebeler, a NewRetirement advisor and often published expert on retirement planning.
+The following is explained by Henry K. “Bud” Hebeler, a former NewRetirement advisor who was an oft published expert on retirement planning.

 No mention is made at which beginning age this is appropriate nor what to do when either markets collapse nor an emergency takes a big chunk of savings nor when it becomes obvious that savings will be exhausted with lots more life to go.
 (Even though these criteria have a huge impact on your savings.)